Welcome to Visited Vertebrata Palasiatica, Today is

 Ethical Standards

-• Vertebrata PalAsiatica is is a well-known, and internationally distributed, professional vertebrate paleontology journal in Asia, under the auspices of sponsored by Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences.
+• Vertebrata PalAsiatica is a well-known, and internationally distributed, professional journal in vertebrate paleontology, sponsored by Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences.

 Publication of an article in an academic peer-reviewed journal serves several functions, one of which is to validate and preserve the “minutes” of research.
 It is therefore of immense importance that these “minutes” are accurate and trustworthy.
 The act of publishing involves many parties, each of which plays an important role in achieving these aims.
-It therefore follows that the author, the journal editor, the peer-reviewer, the publisher and the owner of Society-owned journals have responsibilities to meet expected ethical standards at all stages in their involvement from submission to publication of an article.
+It therefore follows that the authors, the journal editors, the peer reviewers, the publisher and the journal owner have responsibilities to meet expected ethical standards at all stages in their involvement from submission to publication of an article.

 Vertebrata PalAsiatica is committed to meeting and upholding standards of ethical behavior at all stages of the publication process.
-We follow closely the industry associations. that set standards and provide guidelines for best practices in order to meet these requirements.
+We follow closely the standards and guidelines set by professional societies for editorial best practices.
 Below is a summary of our key expectations of editors, peer-reviewers and authors.

 1.1 Editors’ responsibilities